DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

   updatedReplicas: 1
 ```

-Now, copy the entire block above, run the next command and paste the whole thing in:
+Now, copy the entire block above, run the next command to create the new deployment file, and paste the whole thing in:

 ```bash
 nano control-file.yaml